TheRealOrange/icer_compression/README.md

 ```

 which is the function which enables the user to decompress a byte stream stored inside `datastream` and fill the image and the dimensions into the buffer specified.

+## How do I test it?

+To run the example code, simply build it and place the `boat.512.bmp` image as the same folder as the executable to generate the output.